cchandre/VM15D/README.md

 - *f_init*: lambda function; initial distribution *f*(*z*,*vx*,*vz*,*t*=0)

 - *Kinetic*: list of strings in ['Compute', 'Plot']; list of instructions for the 1.5D Vlasov-Maxwell simulation
+- *Fluid*: list of strings in ['Compute', 'Plot']; list of instructions for the fluid simulation; if contains 'Save', the results are saved in a `.mat` file

 - *darkmode*: boolean; if True, plots are done in dark mode
+- *tqdm_display*: boolean; if True, displays a progress bar in the terminal

 For more information: <cristel.chandre@cnrs.fr>